 Felix Mendelssohn - Violin Concerto in E minor, op.
 64 – with Angelo Xiang Yu

 Sir Edward Elgar - Variations on an Original Theme, “Enigma” op.
 36

 Winner of the prestigious Yehudi Menuhin International Violin Competition in 2010, violinist Angelo Xiang Yu's astonishing technique, exquisite tone, and exceptional musical maturity have won him consistent critical acclaim and enthusiastic audience response worldwide.

 Steven Spooner, piano

-Ludwig van Beethoven - Piano Concerto No. 5 in E-flat Major, Op.
-73 “Emperor” - Steven Spooner, piano
+Ludwig van Beethoven - Piano Concerto No. 5 in E-flat major, op.
+73 “Emperor” with Steven Spooner

 At the very fore of American pianists, critics and audiences have unanimously hailed the distinctive and compelling performances of pianist Steven Spooner.
 Passionately devoted to the recital as a platform for innovation, he has been engaged and often re-engaged at prestigious venues such as the Salle Cortot in Paris, the Shanghai Concert Hall, Budapest’s Great Hall of the Liszt Academy, New York’s Carnegie Hall, Rome’s Santa Cecilia and Singapore’s Esplanade.

 Kelly Cae Hogan, soprano; William Terwilliger, violin; USC Choirs

 Francis Poulenc - Gloria - Hogan, Terwilliger, USC Choirs